RedHatSatellite/soe-ci/README.md

 * Register the server to RHN RHEL7 base and RHEL7 common repos.
 You need the RHEL 7 Common repos for puppet.
 * Configure the server for access to the [EPEL](https://fedoraproject.org/wiki/EPEL) and [Jenkins](http://pkg.jenkins-ci.org/redhat/) repos.
 * Install `httpd`, `mock`, `createrepo` and `puppet` on the system.
 These are available from the standard RHEL repos so should just install with yum.
 Ensure that `httpd` is running.
-* Configure `mock` by copying the [rhel-7-x86_64.cfg](https://github.com/RedHatEMEA/soe-ci/blob/master/rhel-7-x86_64.cfg) file to `/etc/mock` on the jenkins server, and linking ensuring that the link `/etc/mock/default.cfg` point to it.
+* Configure `mock` by copying the [rhel-7-x86_64.cfg](https://github.com/RedHatEMEA/soe-ci/blob/master/rhel-7-x86_64.cfg) and/or [rhel-6-x86_64.cfg](https://github.com/RedHatEMEA/soe-ci/blob/master/rhel-6-x86_64.cfg) file to `/etc/mock` on the jenkins server, and linking ensuring that the link `/etc/mock/default.cfg` point to it.
+** edit the file and replace the placeholder `YOUROWNKEY` with your key as found in the `/etc/yum.repos.d/redhat.repo` file on the Jenkins server.
 * Install `jenkins`, `tomcat` and Java.
 If you have setup the Jenkins repo correctly you should be able to simply use yum.
 * Start Jenkins and browse to the console at http://jenkinsserver:8080/
 * Select the 'Manage Jenkins' link, followed by 'Manage Plugins'.
 You will need to add the following plugins: